andrew/ultimate-awesome/README.md

 - [awesome-mlx](https://github.com/akdeb/awesome-mlx) - A curated list of notable MLX projects.
 - [awesome-genai-resources](https://github.com/akshay-kamath/awesome-genai-resources) - A growing list of all things Generative AI — from learning resources and research papers to tools, models, and practical guides.
 Whether you're a beginner or a researcher, this repo is meant to help you explore and stay updated with the latest in GenAI.
 - [awesome-vim-config](https://github.com/alan-w-255/awesome-vim-config) - My vim configuration.
+- [awesome-rust](https://github.com/aleriado/awesome-rust) - About A curated list of Rust code and resources.
 - [awesome-bacteria](https://github.com/alexeyrakov/awesome-bacteria) - List of computational resources for analyzing bacterial sequencing data.
 - [awesome-agent-experience](https://github.com/alexngai/awesome-agent-experience) - A living list of tools, frameworks, and projects for building agent-friendly systems.
 - [awesome-web-learning-resources](https://github.com/Alffonti/awesome-web-learning-resources) - Web development educational resources.